27 missing after floating crane sinks in south China

 GUANGZHOU, July 3 (Xinhua) -- Twenty-seven people were missing after a floating crane sank in waters off the coast of south China's Guangdong Province on Saturday morning, according to the provincial maritime search and rescue center Sunday.

+As of 12 p.m.
+Sunday, 38 rescue vessels had been dispatched and rescue aircraft made 14 trips to search for the missing people, covering an area of 700 square nautical miles where waves were three to four meters high.

 At 3:50 a.m.
-Saturday, the floating crane was found via monitoring system to have had dragged anchor and was in danger after its mooring chain broke while it was avoiding typhoon Chaba in waters near the city of Yangjiang.
+Saturday, the floating crane of an offshore wind farm project was found via monitoring system to be in danger after its mooring chain broke while it was taking shelter from typhoon Chaba in waters near the city of Yangjiang.

-The floating crane had sunk, according to the provincial maritime search and rescue center

-Rescue helicopters, rescue vessels and merchant vessels nearby have been mobilized to search for the missing people, said the center.

 Search and rescue efforts are still underway.